-The legal and policy measures and practices implemented as part of the HIV responses in the CARICOM Region have contributed to HIV-related stigma and discrimination.
-These measures were put in place with the understanding that they were necessary to protect the general population from the behaviour of 'high-risk' groups.
+The practices and legal and policy measures implemented in HIV responses in the CARICOM Region have contributed to the stigma and discrimination in the context of HIV.
+These measures were put in place with the understanding that they are necessary to protect the general population from the behavior of "high-risk" populations.
+This was a mistake from the very start since it enshrined stigmatization and established a basis for discrimination.
+Examples of stigmatizing and discriminatory measures in the HIV response in the Caribbean are as follows: